BlocProtocol/BLOC-wiki/docs/wallets/Making-a-Wallet.md

 ## **BLOC Graphical Wallet (GUI Wallet)**

 [BLOC Electron GUI Wallet](https://bloc.money/download) - GUI Stands for Graphical User Interface.
 It makes it easy for you to use BLOC with a friendly user interface.
-The BLOC Electron Wallet client allow you to create your wallet, store and send your [BLOC money](https://bloc.money), view your transactions, stay connected with the BLOC ecosystem and also CPU mine BLOC with a simple one click button.
+The BLOC Electron Wallet client allow you to create your wallet, store and send your [BLOC](https://bloc.money), view your transactions, stay connected with the BLOC ecosystem and also CPU mine BLOC with a simple one click button.
 BLOC Electron GUI Wallet is available for Windows, macOS and linux desktop and laptop computers.

 Make sure to follow the [complete instructions here](../wallets/BLOC-GUI-Electron-Wallet.md) on how to use BLOC Electron Wallet.